Skip to main content

 Not every program calling itself "burnout recovery" is built the same way.
 If you are not sure whether you actually have burnout, run through the burnout symptoms checklist first.
 The programs that hold up share a few specific traits.

 Evidence-based methodology.
 The program should be built on research that has been tested in clinical or applied settings.
 Cognitive behavioral therapy (CBT), behavioral activation, and Acceptance and Commitment Therapy (ACT) all have strong bodies of evidence behind them.
-Habit science — how behaviors actually form and stick — adds another layer.
+Habit science (how behaviors actually form and stick) adds another layer.
 If a program cannot tell you what its methodology is, that is a red flag.

 Daily structure.
 Burnout erodes your ability to make decisions.
 A good program does not ask you to figure out what to do each day.
 It tells you.
-Ten minutes, fifteen minutes — the duration matters less than the consistency.
+Ten minutes, fifteen minutes.
+The duration matters less than the consistency.
 If you want an example of what a structured daily practice looks like, see the 10-minute burnout routine.
 You need something that shows up for you on the days you cannot show up for yourself.

 Active exercises, not passive content.
 There is a difference between watching a video about burnout and doing an exercise that changes how you think about your day.
 Passive content feels productive.
 Active exercises produce results.
-Look for programs that make you write, reflect, and act — not sit and absorb.
+Look for programs that make you write, reflect, and act.
+Not sit and absorb.

 A completion mechanism.
 Streaks.
 Progress tracking.
 Some kind of structure that makes quitting feel like a conscious choice rather than a slow fade.
 Burnout recovery is not glamorous.
 Most people do not stop because the program failed.
 They stop because nothing held them accountable to finishing.